joaoM4rc0/joaoM4rc0/README.md

 ###

-<p align="left">I'm studying to become a full-stack dev.
+<p align="left">I'm studying to become a backend dev.
 In this github I will make my projects available to show my evolution.
 I already have some experience with Python and I'm starting to study Java</p>

 ###